 Valentine's Day Whimsy from artist, Beatrice Wood

-One of my most favorite works of art in The San Diego Museum of Art is a brilliantly hued turquoise green plate with an eye-catching graphic design in its center, not much larger than a dinner plate.
-It is displayed in the American Art Pottery case in the Visible Vaults.
-The earthenware plate is the artistry of Beatrice Wood (1893-1998) who is known both for her shimmering pots and her long, extraordinary life.
+One of my favorite works of art in The San Diego Museum of Art is a brilliantly hued turquoise green plate with an eye-catching cubist-inspired design in its center, not much larger than a dinner plate displayed in in the Visible Vaults.
+The earthenware plate, created in 1939, is the artistry of Beatrice Wood (1893-1998) who is known for her shimmering ceramic vessels, unique glazes, her bohemian style, and her long, extraordinary life.

-The remarkable artist lived to be 105 years old.
-And I can attest, she was feisty when I last saw her last at 106!
+The remarkable artist lived to be 105 years old and produced art working at the wheel until 103.
 She was forty years old by the time she came into her own in ceramics and pottery, finding her true vocation.
-Before discovering her love for clay, Wood had forays into painting, drawing, writing and theatre, everything from Vaudeville to Dada.
+Before discovering her love for clay, Wood enjoyed forays into painting, drawing, writing and theatre, everything from Vaudeville to Dada.
 It was her drawing and painting, full of whimsy and sexiness presented with a wink and a coy smile, that made me a huge fan.

 I turn to it every Valentine’s Day, just for fun.